 Each week we collect donated food for the City Mission.
 Bring your gifts to church and place them in the blue bin at the back.
 All gifts are gratefully received and will make a big difference to those struggling in our city.

-In February St Barnabas organised a free, fun day for the whole community – and hundreds of people came!
-There was live music and entertainment, food, a Bouncy Castle, all kinds of activities for the children and good, ol’ fashioned races on the front lawn of St Barnabas – like egg and spoon, wheelbarrow etc. It was an awesome day and we want to make this an annual event.
+In late February next year St Barnabas will put on a free, fun day for the whole community.
+We expect hundreds of people from our community to take part.
+There was live music and entertainment, food, a Bouncy Castle, all kinds of activities for the children and good, ol’ fashioned races on the front lawn of St Barnabas – like egg and spoon, wheelbarrow etc.

 This is a seniors’ ministry for all parishioners and members of the wider community.
 It’s about Friendship, Fun and Fellowship!
 CAMEO stands for Come And Meet Each Other and is on every Thursday in the Hall from 1.30pm to 3.30pm.
 Phone Philip or Kofé on 351 7064 for more information or if you’d like transport.

 If you know of anyone who would like to receive Home Communion, please let Kofé know.
 We have a dedicated team who make regular visits to those who are house-bound and cannot attend services.
 We would also welcome anyone who would like to join our Home Communions Team.
 This would be after consulting with the Vicar and receiving some training.